 - Number of children under age 18 or still in high school living in either home.

 - Cost of work-related childcare.

 - Cost of health insurance premiums.

 - Pre-existing child support or alimony obligation by either parent.

 You can also find somewhat accurate child support calculators online.
 They may help you determine estimates for what you might expect to following your divorce.
 But in order to obtain the most accurate information, it is best to work with a divorce attorney who can guide you through the process, answer your questions and give you accurate estimates so you can better prepare for your child’s future.

-If you need to more information about child support after divorce and what you can expect from child support payments, Reeder Law Firm is here to answer your questions and walk you through the process.
-Call Reeder Law firm today at (770) 475-2521.
-We’ll be happy to provide a free confidential consultation and legal assistance regarding child support after divorce.
+If you need more information about child support after divorce, the family law attorneys in our Cumming Reeder Law Firm office are here to answer your questions and walk you through the process.
+And, we will be happy to provide a free confidential consultation and legal assistance regarding child support after divorce.